 FRUIT TREES - Growers with a small orchard can double their profits from fruit trees using this method to grow pears, peaches, apples, plums, apricots and cherry trees

 CITRUS TREES - Planting 84 citrus trees produces approximately 100,000 oranges per acre using these alternative growing and pruning methods.

-The secret to growing highly productive nut trees is to select the right type of nut tree for your climate and soil.
-Applying advanced pruning techniques to increase fruiting, save water, space and lowers operating costs.
+The secret to growing highly productive nut trees is to select the right type of nut tree for your climate and soil and then apply advanced pruning techniques to increase fruiting, save water, space and lower operating costs.

 Nut Tree Production Comparisons Per Acre

 Typically, an orchard comprises between 60 and 80 trees per acre.
 Average yield may be between 500 and 2,000 nuts per tree depending on nut types, climate, fertilization, soil type and available water resources.
 High-density plantings can double yields.
 A new high-density growing method developed by Tree Plantation can double that again.

 Tree Plantation HIGH YIELD Friut Tree Production Per Acre

 New high-density planting methods developed by Tree Plantation can double production compared to a conventional orchard growing the same number of trees.
 In addition, new irrigation technology lessens water usage without lowering production.
 Growing the same with less water is important to farmers losing their nut orchards because of state imposed water rationing.